Table of Contents

 When Do Businesses Use Pro Forma Income Statements?

 Under normal conditions where you have no unusual expenses or revenues, you would use a traditional income statement.
-But if something out of the ordinary occurs, such as purchasing another business or upgrading equipment, or you need to liquidate inventory that hasn’t sold, it might be better to use a pro forma income statement.
+But if something out of the ordinary occurs, such as purchasing another company, upgrading equipment, or liquidating inventory that hasn’t sold, it might be better to compile a pro forma income statement.

-On the surface, a pro forma income statement looks like a traditional income statement.
+On the surface, the pro forma income statement format looks like a traditional income statement.
 It includes both revenues and expenses.
 The difference is that it also factors in the scenario you’re calculating for.

-Some pro forma income statement examples might factor in:
+As suggested above, a pro forma income statement might factor in:

 • A large investment for acquiring a business or purchasing high-cost equipment

-• A forecast for a sudden increase in revenues due to a new client
+• A forecast for a sudden increase in annual business revenues due to a new client

 • The loss of revenue from stopping a product line and liquidating assets

-You can create as many pro forma income statements as you like, so if there are different scenarios you’d like to explore, such as different price points for products, these statements can give you a sense of what each potential possibility would bring.
+You can create as many pro forma income statements as you like; they’re meant to be helpful in making decisions.
+So if there are different scenarios you’d like to explore, such as different price points for products, these statements can give you a sense of what each potential possibility would bring.

 Recommended: Small Business Financial Software